prmr/SoftwareDesign/modules/Module-04.md

 ### Acknowledgements

-The part of this module on test case selection and structural testing was adapted from a lecture originally created by Prof. Andreas Zeller based on material from the book "Software Testing and Analysis: Process, Principles, and Techniques”, by Pezze & Young, Wiley, 2008
+The part of this module on test case selection and structural testing was adapted from a lecture originally created by Prof. Andreas Zeller based on material from the book "Software Testing and Analysis: Process, Principles, and Techniques", by Pezze & Young, Wiley, 2008

 ## Reading